The 5 pillars of personalization at scale.

 Here are the five pillars to guide your personalization at scale strategy:

-Pillar 1: The unified and governed customer data foundation.
+Pillar 1: A unified and governed customer data foundation.

 A unified customer profile is essential for delivering personalized experiences that feel relevant, timely, and respectful.
 And achieving this requires several key evolutions in how organizations collect, manage, and activate their data: